EpsilonSolutions/netscaler-command-reference/docs/appfw/appfw-profile/appfw-profile.md

 * Attachment-content-type-check toggle.
 ON to enable, OFF to disable.
 * Attachment content type.
 PCRE-format regular expression that specifies the list of MIME content types allowed for XML attachments.

+<b>XMLMaxAttachmentSizeCheck</b>
+State if XML max attachment size check is ON or OFF.
+Protects against XML requests with large attachment data.
+Possible values: ON, OFF
+Default value: OFF

+<b>XMLMaxAttachmentSize</b>
+Specify maximum attachment size.
+Minimum value: 0
+Maximum value: 1000000000

+<b>XMLAttachmentContentTypeCheck</b>
+State if XML attachment content-type check is ON or OFF.
+Protects against XML requests with illegal attachments.
+Possible values: ON, OFF
+Default value: OFF

+<b>XMLAttachmentContentType</b>
+Specify content-type regular expression.

 <b>XMLSQLInjection</b>
 Exempt the specified URL from the XML SQL injection check.
-An XML attachment exemption (relaxation) consists of the following items:
+An XML SQL injection exemption (relaxation) consists of the following items:
 * URL.
 URL to exempt, as a string or a PCRE-format regular expression.
 * ISREGEX flag.
 REGEX if URL is a regular expression, NOTREGEX if URL is a fixed string.
 * Location.
-ELEMENT if the attachment is located in an XML element, ATTRIBUTE if located in an XML attribute.
+ELEMENT if the injection is located in an XML element, ATTRIBUTE if located in an XML attribute.

 <b>XMLXSS</b>
 Exempt the specified URL from the XML cross-site scripting (XSS) check.